 Next, look at how much interest there is in your products or services in various country targets.
 The great thing about search engines is that you know the searcher’s intent.
 You can reach them when they’re most interested—when they’re looking for more information about what you sell.
 And don’t think that this only works for online retailers, because this can be a great tool for service providers, too.

 To start, sign up for a free Google Ads account.
 You’ll need to put in a credit card, but you never need to spend any money with them.
 This will give you access to their Keyword Planner.
-Here you can enter keyword phrases or just your website to find out how often people are searching for what you’re selling in various countries and regions.
+Here you can enter keyword phrases or just your website to find out how often people are searching for what you’re selling.

 For countries where English might not be the most commonly spoken language, you can use online translation tools to get a basic translation of your keywords.You’ll want to get these translated by professionals if you think a market shows enough potential.

 4. Get a Country Assessment and Start a Campaign

 If there’s a decent search volume, you can take the next step of sharing these results with your local USCS to get a country assessment or utilize search advertising professionals (like us?) to run a small test campaign to reach new prospects.
 Not only will this test campaign give you a better idea of what success you might have in a given country, but you can also apply your findings to your SEO strategy and optimize your site for organic search users.

 Final Thoughts on Digital Marketing for Exporters

 The fact is that most exporters don’t export to more than one country.
-So even if you are already conducting international business, digital marketing for exporters is a great option to tap into newer markets for the first time.
+So even if you are already conducting international business, digital marketing for exporters is a great option.
+You’ll be able to tap into newer markets for the first time.
 All it takes is the willingness to explore your options and leaning on expert consultants to properly use these tools.